qruxz/ANS-React/README.md

-# 📱 React Native Practical Task – Demo App
+# 📱 React Native Practical Task App

 A clean and simple React Native application built as part of a practical task.
 This project demonstrates **core mobile development skills**: navigation, API integration, state handling, and modern UI design.